ARTIST STATEMENT - 日本語

 Believing everything has layers, she handles even weighty subjects gently, offering alternative perspectives.
 Her work explores not only what is visible but also the feelings, sensations, and atmosphere that surround them.

-Through ongoing practice in New York, Goto has continued to explore abstract expressionism more deeply.
+Through ongoing practice in New York, she has continued to explore abstract expressionism more deeply.

 In 2020, she studied Japanese Zen gardens and experienced a deep, unexpected recognition as if something essential had been quietly waiting inside her all along.